Of course at sea it became the standard colour for the dreadnought era.

 Next question (and perhaps the most important one) is: what to simulate?

+Well, it depends on what you find fun.
+COMBAT is too vague as it encompasses too many facets.
 A few years ago there was a school of thought that wargames should simulate only a commander's task and all other processes which would not be under his control should be 'locked out' to him.
 Well, most Napoleonic gamers playing Divisional Generals still make the choice of whether to load shot or cannister, and most players PREFER it that way!
 Some games require you to calculate armour penetration using cosine formula (but fortunately not with the aforementioned vernier calipers) - accurate but similar to an afternoon spent with the aforementioned vernier calipers to me.
 Still, wargamers are a varied bunch and the fact that such divergent rules exist mean that there is no one correct answer.

 Or is there?